UXAspects/UXAspects/CONTRIBUTING.md

 # Contributing to UX Aspects

 Found a bug or thought of a new feature that would benefit others?
 Well you can help make UX Aspects even better by contributing to the project.
-Contributing is easy, and all fixes no matter how small are welcome.
+Contributing is easy, and all fixes are welcome, no matter how small.

 ### Before you get started

 Before you get started it is good to be aware of some of the practices we adhere to.
-We have a Developer Standard document that outlines some of the coding best practices we adhere to.
-We have several linting tasks that help us enforce these standards, and they should be run before creating a Pull Request.
+We have a [Developer Standard](https://github.com/UXAspects/UXAspects/blob/develop/guides/developer-standard.md) document that outlines some of the coding best practices we follow.
+We have several linting tasks that help enforce these standards and they should be run before creating a Pull Request.

 ### How to contribute